thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 ---
 layout: post
 title: 🦉 The Quiet Cost of Late Nights
+tags: [NotSoRoutine]
 ---

-> For a while, I didn’t realize what was wrong.
-I just knew something felt... _off_.
+> <span class="quote"> Never thought I’d trade dawns for midnights.
+For a while, everything seemed fine.
+But I just knew something felt... _off_. </span>

 Over the past month, my routine slowly shifted later and later, bit by bit.
-This journal captures that subtle shift — one that started by staying up a little late, turned disorienting, and eventually forced me to press reset.
+This journal captures that subtle shift — one that started by staying up a little late 🛏️, turned disorienting, and eventually forced me to press reset.

+Over the past month, my routine quietly shifted later and later.
+This journal captures that shift — what began as a bit of late-night productivity 🛏️ turned into a blur of misplaced energ and misaligned days.
+And then, the course correction.

 <hr class="dots">

 ## Mar 23
-(When I first realized it was 4 a.m. and I was _still wide awake_)

 Well, this is new.

-I've never really been a night owl before.
+I've always been the early riser type — bright sunshine, cold water splash, that whole deal.

+But there's something about the night's stillness that feels strangely productive.

-But hey — whatever works, right?
+Hey — whatever works, right?
+(Famous last words.)
 <hr style="opacity: 0.7;">

-## Mar 26
+## Mar 27
 I do seem to be getting work done but not really so.
 <hr style="opacity: 0.7;">

-## Mar 28
+## Mar 30
-('Tis the day I went even beyond the night, and slept _after_ finishing up with the day's classes)

 **'Everyday I sleep tomorrow.
 Even yesterday I slept today.'**

 _— Instagram_